Usbac/wolff/README.md

 * **Language**: For managing multiple languages easily and quickly.

-## CLi
+## CLI

 Take advantage of the CLI application of Wolff named Wolffie to do a lot of tasks in a fast and easy way using short commands.<br>
-With it you can create controllers, languages, pages, routes, look at the available extensions, change the project configuration, delete languages, libraries and much more.
+With it you can create controllers, languages, pages, routes, export queries to csv files, look at the available extensions, change the project configuration, delete languages, libraries and much more.

 <p align="center">
 <img src="http://usbac.com.ve/wp-content/uploads/2019/03/wolff-cli.jpg" alt="Wolff cli" width="400">